Antimicrobial Resistance

 Written by: Katherine Black

-Our country needs a new system in order to allow for the development of new antibiotics, a necessity to saving lives in America.
+It is critical that the United States take action against antimicrobial resistance – the deaths and fears Americans face make that clear.
+The current state of our antibiotic market does not allow for current companies to survive or incentivize new companies to enter the market.
+Our country needs a new system in order to allow for the development of new, life-saving antibiotics.
 The PASTEUR Act would allow for just that.
-The PASTEUR Act “would establish a subscription-style model which would offer antibiotic developers an upfront payment in exchange for access to their antibiotics, encouraging innovation and ensuring our healthcare system is prepared to treat resistant infections” (Bennet, 2023).
+If passed, the PASTEUR Act will incentivize the development of novel antibiotics through a subscription model.
 The act would support FDA-approved drugs only, but it would be based on value, not sales volume.
 This would provide drug companies an incentive to develop new antibiotics as there would be foreseeable profit in the space.
-Change is undoubtedly necessary in the antibiotic market in America.
 We cannot expect companies to enter a market in which they know they will lose money, but we also cannot leave Americans without treatment options.
-The bacteria that cause these infections have developed and evolved over time, but our antibiotic market seems to have only moved backwards.
-The PASTEUR Act would be a catalyst in saving the lives of many Americans.
+The bacteria that cause these infections continue to evolve, but our antibiotic market seems to have only moved backwards.
+The PASTEUR Act would be a catalyst to save the lives of thousands of Americans and it is imperative for Congress to take action.
+We cannot wait until it is too late.